Escaping the curse of dimensionality in Bayesian model based clustering: Introduction

+The article is organized as follows.
 Section \ref{sec:pitfall} gives details on the limiting behavior of usual clustering methods based on (\ref{eq:mix}).
-Section \ref{sec:lamb} introduces our Lamb approach, studies limiting behavior, and considers applications.
-In Section \ref{sec:properties} we show that Lamb attains a Bayesian oracle clustering rule { as $p \to \infty$.} In Section \ref{sec:inpractice} we describe a posterior sampling algorithm for implementing Lamb.
-Section \ref{sec:simulation} contains simulation studies comparing Lamb with some popular clustering methods. {Section \ref{sec:realdata} considers an application to scRNASeq data, and Section \ref{sec:discussion} discusses the results.} Proofs of the main results are included in the Appendix, while additional simulation results, theorems and proofs are reported in the Supplementary Materials.
+Section \ref{sec:lamb} introduces our mixture model on the latent variable level with prior specifications and posterior computation strategies.
+In Section \ref{sec:properties}, we introduce a Bayesian oracle clustering rule and show that our model achieves this oracle property as the dimension grows to infinity.
+Section \ref{sec:simstudy} shows simulation studies illustrating how our proposed model learns the latent space with increasing dimensions and compares our method with some popular clustering methods. {Section \ref{sec:realdata} considers an application to scRNASeq data, and Section \ref{sec:discussion} discusses the results.} Proofs of the main results are included in the Appendix, while additional simulation results, theorems and proofs are reported in the supplementary materials.